Doc Severinsen: The Tonight Show and other television appearances

 In 1949, Severinsen landed a job as a studio musician for NBC, where he accompanied Steve Allen, Eddie Fisher, Dinah Shore, and Kate Smith, and was a member of the original band for Tonight Starring Steve Allen, and was the soloist playing the closing theme.
 He left the show with Allen in 1957.
-The leader of The Tonight Show Band, Skitch Henderson, asked him to return as first-chair trumpeter in 1962 for what had become The Tonight Show Starring Johnny Carson, and five years later Severinsen was leading the band.
+The leader of The Tonight Show Band, Skitch Henderson, asked him to return as first-chair trumpeter in 1962 for what had become The Tonight Show Starring Johnny Carson, and five years later, after Milton Delugg, Severinsen was leading the band.

 Under Severinsen's direction, The Tonight Show Band, styled the NBC Orchestra, became perhaps the best known big band in America.
 Severinsen became one of the most popular bandleaders, appearing almost every night on television.
 He led the band during commercials and while guests were introduced.
 He joked with Johnny Carson, the show's host, and developed an amusing habit of wearing gaudy clothing.

 The show introduced a comic "Stump the Band" segment in which audience members called out the titles of obscure songs to see if the band could play them.
 Severinsen often cried "key of E", his signal for the band to strike up a western theme, and then he would enthusiastically sing a country music-flavored nonsense song.

 Severinsen substituted for Ed McMahon on occasions when Ed was absent as Carson's announcer and sidekick.
 He typically assumed this role when the show featured a guest host, which became increasingly frequent during the program's later years.
 Tommy Newsom was usually the band's substitute director when Severinsen was away from the show or filling in for McMahon.
-The sidekick role was omitted from the show when Leno guest hosted (it was discontinued altogether after Leno replaced Carson on a full-time basis).
-While Leno guest hosted for Carson, Severinsen typically introduced the guest host and led the band while interacting with Leno in a similar manner to his interactions with Carson and McMahon.
+The sidekick role was omitted from the show when Leno guest hosted (it was discontinued altogether after Leno replaced Carson permanently).
+While Leno guest hosted for Carson, Severinsen typically introduced Leno and led the band while interacting with Leno in a similar manner to his interactions with Carson and McMahon.

-He continued as bandleader until Carson's retirement in 1992.
-Doc, along with Tommy Newsom and Ed Shaughnessy appeared in 31 January 2005 episode of Late Show with David Letterman performing Here's That Rainy Day in honor of Johnny Carson who passed away in 23 January the same year.
+Doc continued as bandleader until Carson's retirement in May 1992.
+Doc, along with Tommy Newsom and Ed Shaughnessy, appeared on the January 31, 2005 episode of Late Show with David Letterman performing "Here's That Rainy Day" in honor of Johnny Carson, who died on January 23 of that same year.
 He appeared on Jimmy Fallon's Tonight Show in February 2015 when the show traveled to Los Angeles for a week.
 He played for the evening with The Roots.
 The appearance helped to promote his nationwide tour.

 Through the 1970s to the 1990s Severinsen also made appearances on Rowan & Martin's Laugh-In, Bonanza, The Bionic Woman, Cheers and The Larry Sanders Show, among others.